Piyush2912/Real-Time-Face-Mask-Detection/README.md

 ## SSDMNV2: Single Shot Multibox Detector and MobileNetV2
 Developed lightweight MobileNetV2 face mask detection model for identifying a person wearing a mask or not with an accuracy of 92.64% and f1 score of 0.93%.

+- Face mask detection had seen significant progress in the domains of Image processing and Computer vision, since the rise of the Covid-19 pandemic.
+- Many face detection models have been created using several algorithms and techniques.
+- The proposed approach in this project uses deep learning, TensorFlow, Keras, and OpenCV to detect face masks.
+- This model can be used for safety purposes since it is very resource efficient to deploy.
+- The SSDMNV2 approach uses Single Shot Multibox Detector as a face detector and MobilenetV2 architecture as a framework for the classifier, which is very lightweight and can - even be used in embedded devices (like NVIDIA Jetson Nano, Raspberry pi) to perform real-time mask detection.
+- The technique deployed in this paper gives us an accuracy score of 0.9264 and an F1 score of 0.93.
+- The dataset provided in this paper, was collected from various sources, can be used by other researchers for further advanced models such as those of face recognition, facial landmarks, and facial part detection process.

 ## Table of Contents:
 1. Abstract
 2. Motivation